KavyaMVG/Todo-app-frontend/README.md

 # Todo Application

-Application with to maintain a todo-list and it's CRUD operations
+Application to maintain a todo-list and it's CRUD operations

 ## Technology used